PACE-challenge/pacechallenge.org/2024/verifier.md

 $ pip install pace2024-verifier
 ```

-Alternatively you can download the code [here](./pace2024_verifier-0.2.0.tar.gz).
+Alternatively, you can download the code [here](./pace2024_verifier-0.2.0.tar.gz).
 Building the project works easily with [poetry](https://python-poetry.org/).
 After installing poetry, download and unpack the verifier, switch to the unpacked directory and execute:

 ```console
 $ poetry build